phil-opp/blog_os/blog/content/second-edition/posts/09-paging/index.md

 ![Three page tables, one for each program instance.
 For instance 1 the mapping is 0->100, 50->150, 100->200.
 For instance 2 it is 0->300, 50->350, 100->400.
 For instance 3 it is 0->250, 50->450, 100->500.](paging-page-tables.svg)

 We see that each program instance has its own page table.
 A pointer to the currently active table is stored in a special CPU register.
 On `x86`, this register is called `CR3`.
-It is tha job of the operating system to load this register with the correct value before running each program instance.
+It is the job of the operating system to load this register with the correct value before running each program instance.

 On each memory access, the CPU reads the table pointer from the register and looks up the mapped frame for the accessed page in the table.
 This is entirely done in hardware and completely transparent to the running program.
 To speed up the translation process, many CPU architectures have a special cache that remembers the results of the last translations.